Schtuffs/Chess-Gui/README.md

-# Chess-Engine
+# Chess-GUI
- Simple engine to play chess.
+ GUI to to play my chess engine (or any other that supports UCI).

 ## Features